 To see the recipients of the President’s Award, click here.

 Established in 2013, this award recognizes superior leadership attributes demonstrated by any member of the club.
 The award is intended to demonstrate that the club values superior leadership in its many activities and management.
 Achievements by individuals recognized significantly enhanced the effectiveness and efficiency of the Clark County Amateur Radio Club and its operation.

 To see the recipients of the Board of Director’s Leadership Award, click here.

 Elmer of the Year

 The Elmer program was started to provide assistance by club members to hams who need help with the many aspects of amateur radio and to mentor new hams.
 The Elmer of the Year award was created in 2008 to recognize a member of our Elmer’s group who has made a significant contribution to the Elmer program by consistently helping others with answers to questions, solutions to problems, and who exemplifies the qualities of a mentor, or Elmer.

 In 2016 the club Elmer recognition program transitioned to the ARRL Elmer Award website resource.
 Members that want to recognize someone that has been an Elmer to them can go to http://www.arrl.org/elmer-award and have an attractive certificate provided.

-To see the recipients of Honorary Life Memberships, click here.
+To see the recipients of past Elmer of the Year Awards, click here.

 The Clark County Amateur Radio Club, Providing Community Service